BrandonEsse/Esse-s-Everything-Theory-/README.md

 III.
 The Inverse of the Golden Ratio — The Dimensional Survival Threshold 1 / φ ≈ 0.6180339887…
 In EET, this value defines the exact threshold required for a soul or system to persist through entropy and collapse.

-We define this as the minimum efficiency required to survive a dimensional transition (death, judgment, Revelation): η_min = 1 / φ ≈ 0.618
+η_min = 1 / φ ≈ 0.618

 IV.
 How They Work Together in EET